Mickey Storey: Los Angeles Dodgers

 Storey began 2015 with the Somerset Patriots of the Atlantic League of Professional Baseball but then on May 23, 2015, Storey signed with the Los Angeles Dodgers and was assigned to their Double-A affiliate, the Tulsa Drillers.
 In four starts he was 1–1 with a 3.47 ERA.
 The Dodgers released him on June 16, 2015.

 Somerset Patriots

 He became a free agent from the Somerset Patriots after the 2016 season.

 Managerial career

 Quad Cities River Bandits

-In the 2018 season he was assigned as the manager of the Quad Cities River Bandits, a Class A affiliate of the Houston Astros.
+For the 2018 season, Storey was named manager of the Quad Cities River Bandits, a Class A affiliate of the Houston Astros.

-Round Rock Express
+Sugar Land Space Cowboys

-On January 24, 2019 he was named Manager of the Round Rock Express, the Houston Astros Triple-A affiliate.
+On January 24, 2019, Storey became manager of the Sugar Land Space Cowboys of the Pacific Coast League (PCL), the Houston Astros' Triple-A affiliate.

+Storey also managed the Surprise Saguaros of the Arizona Fall League (AFL) in 2022, leading the club to that year's AFL title.

+On May 14, 2024, Storey collected his 400th win in the minor leagues as manager, a 16–7 win over the Albuquerque Dukes.

+In 2024, Sugar Land posted a minor-league best 93–56 regular season record, the most wins in all Minor League Baseball for the regular season, and most in the PCL since 1981 when Albuquerque won 94.
+Sugar Land also claimed both the first- and second-half titles.
+In the PCL championship, the Space Cowboys defeated the Reno Aces, 5–2, for the best-of-3 series sweep and the franchise's first-ever league title.
+Next, the Space Cowboys won the Triple-A National Championship Game, 13–6, over the Omaha Storm Chasers, also Sugar Land's first-ever such championship, and first for Storey over a full season as manager.
+He was named PCL Manager of the Year and to the Triple-A All-Star Game.